 If you live in a villa where the dryer vent is connected to the roof, it is recommended you have the dryer vent cleaned at least once every 2 years.
 Failing to clean the dryer vent creates a potential fire hazard for you and your neighbors.
-You can use anyone you want but we made a deal with ABC (888-219-2537) where they charge $75 for the service.
+Phases I and III are working together to find a good deal for our residents.
 The process takes about 20 minutes.
-Let me repeat, you are free to use anyone you want, or if you’re handy, you can do the job yourself.

-HP Waterways Report: Read the February 2017 report on our waterways by clicking on this link HP Waterways Report Feb 2017
+HP Waterways Report: Read the November 2018 report on our waterways by clicking on this link.
+November 2018

 Ask the Energy Expert

 Tiffany Spence is an energy expert at Florida Power & Light Company.
 She’s conducted thousands of energy audits at homes and businesses, helping customers find new ways to make their bills even lower.